Smithsonian/DPO_OCR/README.md

 # DPO_OCR

-OCR system for easy-to-use structured export of the results
+Tests of OCR systems for the digitization of analog text.